39-year-old man stabbed to death inside Manhattan subway station after dispute: police

-MANHATTAN, New York (WABC) -- A 39-year-old man was stabbed to death inside a subway station in Manhattan, on Friday, police said.
+WASHINGTON HEIGHTS, Manhattan (WABC) -- A 40-year-old man was stabbed to death inside a subway station in Manhattan, on Friday, police said.

-Officers responded to the 175th Street A train station just before 6 p.m. for reports of a stabbing.
+A dispute in the mezzanine at the 175th Street A train station in Washington Heights just before 6 p.m. led to the violence, according to police.

-When officers arrived they found a man with a stab wound to the body, police said.
+When officers arrived they found the victim with with multiple stab wounds.

 The reason for the dispute remains under investigation.